byrn-baker/Ansible-Workshop/nautobot-kubernetes_part1.md

       Port:  80
 Events:      <none>
 ```
-browsing to our defined fqdn should allow you to access your nautobot app.
+browsing to our defined fqdn will allow you to access your nautobot app.

 When defining our values we did not specify any login credentials for this application.
 Those have been defined for us and here is how you can retrieve them.